qsnake/gpaw/doc/exercises/lrtddft/lrtddft.rst

 3. Check how the results vary with the empty space around the molecule.

-4. Try to calculate optical spectrum also with the :ref:`timepropagation` approach and see how the results compare to linear response calculation.
+4. Try to calculate optical spectrum also with the time-propagation_ approach and see how the results compare to linear response calculation.

+.. _time-propagation: Exercises/tpTDDFT